mikeerickson/vue-taggable-select2/README.md

             return option;
         }
     },
-    // Use this to tell vue-taggable-select
+    // Use this to tell vue-taggable-select2
     // the values are for doing a submit
     getOptionValue: {
         type: Function,